Ryōga Kida: Nagoya Grampus

 In July 2022, aged 16, Kida joined up with the Nagoya Grampus first team squad as a Type 2 registered player, meaning he could continue to represent their U-18s as well as being registered with the first team.
 He made his debut for the club in the same month, in a 2–1 Emperor's Cup defeat to Cerezo Osaka.
 This was his only appearance throughout the 2022 J1 League season.

 Kida scored his first goals for the club in April 2023, scoring twice in a 2–0 J.League Cup victory over Yokohama FC.
 Aged 17 years, 9 months and 4 days, Kida became Nagoya's youngest-ever goalscorer in the league cup, a record previously held since 2002 by Atsushi Katagiri.

 Following his performance in the league cup, on 2 May 2023 Kida signed his first professional contract with Nagoya.
 A few weeks later, he made his J1 League debut, appearing as a late substitute in a 2–2 draw with Vissel Kobe.
 He ended his first full season making 19 appearances across all competitions, scoring 3 goals.

 Before the start of the 2024 season, Kida's squad number was changed from 42 to 31.

 Loan to Argentinos Juniors

 On 4 February 2024, it was announced that Kida would be joining Argentine Primera División club Argentinos Juniors on loan, with an option to buy.
-He will initially link up with the reserve squad.
-If he participates for the first team, he would be only the third Japanese player to play in the first division of Argentine football.
+He initially played for the reserve squad.

+Kida made his debut for the first team in the Apertura 2026, becoming the third Japanese player to play in the first division of Argentine football.